This couple were given a £30 JustEat voucher to last them FOUR days when their gas was disconnected after fault

 Severely disabled man left with no gas or hot water for four days handed £30 JustEat voucher

-A 57-year-old man, who is severely disabled, has been left without gas or hot water for the past four days.
+A 57-year-old man, who is severely disabled, was left without gas or hot water for four days.

 Alan Douglas, from Meadow Drive, Garstang, had his gas supply disconnected meaning he was forced to wash with cold water and unable to cook any hot meals.